ripple/opensource.ripple.com/docs/xls-65d-single-asset-vault/index.md

 ---
-blurb: Single Asset Vault is an on-chain primitive for aggregating assets from one or more depositors.
+blurb: A single asset vault is an on-chain primitive for aggregating assets from one or more depositors.
 labels:
   - Single Asset Vault
 status: not_enabled